 Students and fellows are proud to be part of the friendly and talented community of geographers at Jesus.

 Undergraduates come to us from a wide variety of backgrounds, with diverse interests across the spectrum of human and physical geography: this variety makes for a lively student experience.

 The College has two Fellows in Geography, both of whom are leading figures in their field.
 Professor Julian Dowdeswell is a specialist in glaciology and polar sciences, and is Director of the Scott Polar Research Institute.
-Dr David Nally is a University Senior Lecturer in human geography, specialising in issues around food security, politics, and power.
+Dr David Nally is a University Associate Professor in human geography, specialising in issues around food security, politics, and power.

 You'll find a supportive and welcoming group of people at Jesus, and a lot of resources to help you in your studies, from the excellent Quincentenary Library to access to travel grants to assist you in fieldwork overseas.

 The undergraduates, postgraduates, and Fellows together also run an active Geography Society, which meets at least termly for seminars, presentations on student research, and more informal dinners and drinks.
 The Geography department also runs many different activities, which allow Jesus students to make friends in other Colleges and enjoy different perspectives on the Geography course.

 Our students go on to careers in a range of areas, building upon the strong skills in analysis and communication they develop during their degree.
 There's no typical career path, just as there's no typical student.
 But those who study with us do so with confidence that they are well equipped for success.